ThanhLeT0bito/test_ascendaloyalty/README.md

    - Modify the input.json file in the project directory if you want to change the input data
 #File Structure
 - Program.cs: Main program file containing the logic for reading, filtering, and saving offers.
-- OffersData.cs: Data model class representing the structure of the offer data.
+- Offer.cs: Data model class representing the structure of the offer data.
 - README.MD: Documentation file explaining the usage and structure of the program.
 - input.json: JSON file containing the initial set of offers.
 - output.json: JSON file where the filtered offers will be saved.